 Sponsor and status

-This bill was introduced on April 22, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 22, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for Maine's 1st congressional district

 Read Text »

 This activity took place on a related bill, H.R.
 5661 (102nd).